 Best ways to redeem your rewards

 The best value for redeeming miles on the Capital One Venture Rewards Card comes from travel.
-Whether you redeem a travel purchase through the Capital One Travel portal or you’re making an outside travel purchase, your miles basically equal 1 cent each, while when you opt for gift cards (0.8 cents each), statement credits (0.5 cent each) and checks (0.5 cent each), rewards equal only fractions of cents.
+Whether you redeem a travel purchase through the Capital One Travel portal or you’re making an outside travel purchase, your miles basically equal 1 cent each.
+In contrast, when you opt for gift cards (0.8 cents each), statement credits (0.5 cents each) and checks (0.5 cent each), rewards equal only fractions of cents.

-In addition, when you redeem for travel purchases, there is no minimum number of points you have to accumulate before you can redeem, no blackout dates for travel, no expiration dates for points and no limits on the number of miles you can use – plus, you can always redeem any flight or hotel purchase for a statement credit.
+In addition, when you redeem for travel purchases, there is no minimum number of points you have to accumulate before you can redeem, no blackout dates for travel, no expiration dates for points and no limits on the number of miles you can use.
+Plus, you can always redeem any flight or hotel purchase on an outside site via statement credit.

 For example, if you find a partner that offers a cheaper rate for where you want to go, like Aeroplan from Air Canada, or if you find a partner that doesn’t pass on fees and surcharges, it’s a great way to maximize the value of your miles.

-Don’t forget about maximizing your Capital One Venture Rewards Credit Card by covering any travel purchase – and that definition of “travel purchase” is liberal; it includes Uber, taxis and public transit – you made in the last 90 days with points.
+Don’t forget about maximizing your Capital One Venture Rewards card by covering any travel purchase – and that definition of “travel purchase” is liberal; it includes Uber, taxis and public transit – you made in the last 90 days with points.

 How to use the Capital One Venture Rewards Card’s other perks